BLACK HOREHOUND Overview Information

 BLACK HOREHOUND Side Effects & Safety

-Black horehound might be safe for most people when taken by mouth, but the potential side effects of black horehound are not known.
+Black horehound is POSSIBLY SAFE for most people when taken by mouth, but the potential side effects of black horehound are not known.

 There isn’t enough information to know if black horehound is safe when applied directly to the skin or used rectally.